SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

 **Kuolev** then breathed life into the vessels.
 He created the first animals, plants, and humans from them.

 **T'unn** took these now living beings, and gave them a mind.
-These beings then began to roamed.
+These beings then began to roam.
 They dispersed themselves everywhere, roaming without interest or purpose.

 But **Y'hita**, she gave them a reason.
 She gave them their purpose, *the* purpose.
 Plants would grow, and spread, and die, and grow again.
 Animals would eat these plants, and grow, and spread, and be eaten, and die.